Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 Use relevant keywords strategically

 TikTok's search functionality has become increasingly sophisticated and robust, making keyword optimisation absolutely crucial for long-term discoverability success.
+This is even more useful when you use TikTok to support SEO and Generative Engine Optimisation (GEO), also known as Answer Engine Optimization (AEO).

 Users frequently search for specific topics, step-by-step tutorials, product reviews, and actionable information, making your content findable through strategic keyword placement throughout your content ecosystem.